UdayanKumar12/basics2/README.md

 # basics2
-basic html and javascript codes
+This is a repsitory which will house the basic html and javaScript codes written by me.